How can I register to vote?

-HCEA President Colleen Morris names representatives to such committees.
-If you have a special interest or area of expertise and would like to be considered, call Colleen Morris at the HCEA office at 410-997-3440.
+HCEA President Benjamin Schmitt names representatives to such committees.
+If you have a special interest or area of expertise and would like to be considered, call Benjamin Schmitt at the HCEA office at 410-997-3440.

 Can HCEA help me share my expertise with new teachers?

 HCEA is working on many levels to help provide support to our new colleagues and members.
 Experienced educators can play a part by becoming part of HCEA’s Professional Development Committee.

 HCEA has trained a number of its members in the “I Can Do It” program.
 For more information call the HCEA Office at 410-997-3440.

 The IPD Committee will be also be offering a program for educators with less than 5 years of experience called SPARKS.
 For more information call the HCEA Office at 410-997-3440.